Aardman/AnimatorChromaFilter/README.md

       }

   R, G, B values need to be suppliled as an int[2] array with values ranging from 0 - 255

+###Setting the image for chromakeying

+The following **FilterPreviewController** method is used to set the background image

+	Future<void> setBackgroundImagePath(String backgroundImagePath) async

+The background image will be revealed in areas that match the colour parameter to be set (see Setting and Updating parameters)

+The background image would ideally be identical in size and orientation as the images to be processed by the camera, however in the iOS platform implementation any image which is incorrectly sized will be scaled and cropped automatically to fit the texture that is used in processing.

 ## Enabling and disabling filtering